JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 :::

 ::: info
-If you have enabled automatic collection of all fields and properties and need to skip certain fields or properties, please mark them with `[NinoIgnore]` attribute.
+If you have enabled automatic collection of all fields and properties and need to skip certain fields or properties (i.e. private field/property), please mark them with `[NinoIgnore]` attribute.
 It should be noted that if automatic collection is not enabled, this tag will be invalid.

 ```csharp{1,4}
 [NinoType]